bhrutledge/bostonpython-about/jobs.md

 - Be sure to send your message from the email address you used when signing up for Meetup.com.
 - Some people have reported that you have to visit your Meetup settings and elect to receive updates from the mailing list.

-By the way: if your job posting succeeds, please consider making a [donation to the group][donate].
+If your job posting succeeds, please consider making a [donation to the group][donate].

 [email]: mailto:python-181@meetup.com
 [slack]: slack.md